 Coffee!
 It’s obvious, but you should drink coffee to wake you up, not calm you down.
 If you’re having trouble getting to sleep try to avoid drinking any coffee after noon.

 Alcohol reduces your rapid eye movement (REM) sleep and interrupts your natural circadian rhythm, so whilst it can help you to fall asleep faster it also contributes to poor quality sleep.
 Meaning you wake up feeling lousy!

 AND IF YOU NEED EXTRA HELP FALLING ASLEEP…

 If none of the above are working, and you’re still struggling to fall asleep, here are three proven, fail-safe ways to drift off.

 But firstly, go easy on yourself!

 Don’t expect to fall asleep immediately.
 It’s OK to lie there for a while.
-Your body is still getting all of the benefits of resting even if you haven’t managed to actually fall asleep.
+Your body is still getting the benefits of rest even if you haven’t managed to actually fall asleep.

 If insomnia is wearing you out you could try:

 A Sleep Sound App